Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 The changes in V3.0506.0 / V3.0508.0 are thought to be the same for the earlier watches (APEX Pro and VERTIX) as the newer watches (APEX 2, APEX 2 Pro, VERTIX 2, VERTIX 2S).
 It's hard to be 100% sure that the changes were applied universally, but it seems likely.

-Since the original problem did not affect the older watches using the Sony GNSS chipset there was no testing of V3.0506.0 beta.
-The obvious issues affecting the VERTIX and APEX Pro may well be caused by the use of positional data for speeds, instead of the speed calculated by the Sony chip.
+Since the original problem did not affect the older watches using the Sony GNSS chipset there was no testing of V3.0506.0 beta on the VERTIX or APEX Pro.
+The obvious issues now affecting the VERTIX and APEX Pro may be caused by the use of positional data for speeds, instead of the speed calculated by the Sony chip.

 This is particularly bad for the COROS watches using the Sony chipset, but also bad for the newer models using the Airoha AG3335M.
 We expected a tweak to some parameters of the AG3335M, not a wholesale change which (apparently) discards the speed from the GNSS chip.